About Hamersley Rovers Soccer Club

 Amateur League Champions - The Hat-Trick

 To further cement the years success the amateur reserve team won their respective league by a large margin and the Social One team also became league champions with one of the strongest ever social sides assembled.
-The amateur reserves also reached the Reserve Cup final but lost out to Fremantle United 2-1.
+The Reserve Team also reached the Reserve Cup final but lost out to Fremantle United 2-1.

 Amateur Cup Winners